random-geek/MapEditr/README.md

 optimized for speed, MapEditr is not as full-featured as in-game world editors such as WorldEdit.

 MapEditr is originally based on [MapEdit][2], but rewritten in Rust, hence the added "r".
 Switching to a compiled language will make MapEditr more robust and easier to maintain in the future.

 [1]: https://github.com/Uberi/Minetest-WorldEdit
 [2]: https://github.com/random-geek/MapEdit

 ## Installation

-TODO: This section is vague.

-Pre-built binaries are available on the Releases page.
-This is the easiest way to get MapEditr.
+TODO: Pre-built binaries

 To compile from source, you must have Rust installed first, which can be downloaded from [here][3].
 Then, in the MapEditr directory, run: